A European Network helping companies in distress

 Each year more than 200.000 EU businesses are facing insolvency, and 1,7 million jobs are lost in the EU due to insolvency.
-Moreover, the risk of bankruptcy is what Europeans fear most about setting up a new business: 43% of Europeans would not start a business if it might fail compared with just 19% in the United States.
+Moreover, the risk of bankruptcy is what Europeans fear most about setting up a new business: 43% of Europeans would not start a business if it might fail compared to just 19% in the United States.

 Based on European Best Practice

-Experience from Early Warning Denmark, TEAM U in Germany and Dyzo in Belgium show that free and impartial guidance for companies in distress has a positive impact - not only on the survival chances and financial performance of the companies, but also on society.
+Early Warning Europe builds new best practice and draws on existing experience from Early Warning Denmark, TEAM U in Germany and Dyzo in Belgium showing that free and impartial guidance for companies in distress has a positive impact - not only on the survival chances and financial performance of the companies, but also on society.

 On this webpage we continuously share the latest news for the Early Warning Europe project.

 In an age where artificial intelligence (AI) is rapidly transforming industries, its integration into the domain of mentoring, especially in the context of business support, is an innovative stride.

 Christmas is coming.
 Thinking of what to gift your peers?
 Look no further...